oguska/netdiag/README.md

 # NetDiag

 NetDiag is an advanced PowerShell-based diagnostic framework for Windows.
-It combines DNS validation, ICMP and Path MTU testing, TCP port checks, hop-by-hop route analysis, endpoint jitter measurements, concurrent HTTP load testing, SSL inspection, system inventory, automated correlation, multilingual interactive output, and enterprise-ready HTML reporting in a single script.
+It combines DNS validation, ICMP and Path MTU testing, protocol-aware TCP and UDP service validation, hop-by-hop route analysis, endpoint jitter measurements, concurrent HTTP load testing, TLS certificate inspection, HTTP fallback handling, system inventory, automated cross-correlation, multilingual output, and enterprise-ready HTML reporting in a single script.

 NetDiag is designed to help distinguish among:

 - DNS and name-resolution problems
 - ICMP filtering and endpoint reachability issues
-- TCP port and firewall behavior
+- TCP connectivity versus actual application-service availability
+- UDP service availability and indeterminate UDP responses
 - Route instability and intermediate-hop ICMP variation
-- End-to-end latency, packet response loss, and jitter
+- End-to-end latency, response loss, and jitter
+- TLS handshake, certificate validity, and HTTPS availability problems
-- HTTP response-time and throughput problems
+- HTTP response-time, throughput, and error-rate problems
-- Possible server or application bottlenecks
+- Possible server, application, database, or network bottlenecks
+- Transparent proxy, firewall interception, CDN, WAF, and reverse-proxy behavior

 > **Important:** The built-in load test is a native C# HTTP load engine inspired by JMeter-style metrics.
-It does not launch Apache JMeter and should not be treated as a replacement for a full JMeter test plan.
+It does not launch Apache JMeter and is not a replacement for a full Apache JMeter test plan.

 ---